List of Dragon Ball characters: Main characters

 The Dragon Ball series features an ensemble cast of main characters.
 The most prominent protagonist of the Dragon Ball series is Goku, who along with Bulma forms the Dragon Team to search for the Dragon Balls at the beginning of the series.
 After the truth of Goku's heritage is revealed, Saiyan characters play a central narrative role from Dragon Ball Z onwards: Bardock and Trunks from an alternate future timeline serve as the protagonists of their respective side stories, while Goku's son Gohan briefly assumes the role of series protagonist following the conclusion of the Cell Games Saga.
 Vegeta is featured as the co-protagonist for Dragon Ball Super.

 Son Goku

 First introduced as a young boy, Son Goku (孫悟空, Son Gokū) is depicted as immensely strong, pure of heart, and extremely competitive, but dedicated to defending his adopted home Earth from internal or external threats.
-Although he appears human, it is later revealed that Goku is a Saiyan, and that his original name is Kakarrot.
+Although he appears human, it is later revealed that Goku is a Saiyan, and that his original name is Kakarot.